P0172 Code Explained (System Too Rich Bank 1)

 What a Scanner Can Help You See

-Even a beginner-friendly scanner can help you avoid guessing.
+Even a beginner-friendly scanner can help you avoid guessing with P0172.
+The most useful clue is usually fuel trim data.

 • Stored codes and pending codes